maverickspectacle/database/pages/gender.md

 Research suggests that men in the media today are overwhelmingly portrayed as negative, being frequently associated with violence and aggression.
 With the exception of a small minority of positive media portrayals of male heroes such as war veterans, firefighters, and rescuers, and portrayals of men as good fathers, husbands, and citizens, the only males presented positively are men and boys who have been feminized<ref>https://link.springer.com/chapter/10.1057%2F9780230625679_7</ref>.
 Women's violence is more likely to be reported as irrational or emotional, while men's violence is more likely to be presented as normal or rational<ref>https://onlinelibrary.wiley.com/doi/pdf/10.1111/1468-2311.00200</ref>.
 Articles depicting men with mental illnesses are significantly more likely to have stigmatizing content and violence as themes.
 Articles depicting mentally ill women are significantly more likely to quote mental health experts, discuss mental health interventions, and have recovery and inadequate resources as themes<ref>https://link.springer.com/article/10.1007%2Fs00127-014-0902-4</ref>.

 ### Economics

-#### Housing

-Men are disproportionately discriminated against in terms of housing, due to preferences rather than statistical discrimination<ref>https://crese.univ-fcomte.fr/uploads/wp/WP-2018-04.pdf</ref>.
-This suggests that these are irrational and unjust biases rather than justified actions undertaken by rental agents.

 #### Workplace